ItsLJcool/codename-website/wiki/v1/modding/config.md

     <img src="../../images/v1/config/warning.png" alt="Warning Screen for launching a Modpack without a modpack.ini file">
 </div>

-Clicking yes will autogenerate a `modpack.ini` file for you, and opening it from `./data/config/modpack.ini` should look something similar to this:
+Clicking yes will auto-generate a `modpack.ini` file for you, and opening it from `./data/config/modpack.ini` should look something similar to this:
 ```ini
 [Common] # This section applies the 'MOD_' prefix to the flags so you don't have to.
 NAME="YOUR MOD NAME HERE"